4soos/4soos/README.md

 ### Hi there 👋

-🔭 I’m currently learning c, rust and all interesting things about CS.
+- 🌱 I’m currently learning c, rust and all interesting things about CS.
+- 🔭 Working on automotive embedded software

 <!--
 **4soos/4soos** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.